eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

-When the WorkloadObject receives a trigger to deletion the workload, it:
+When the WorkloadObject receives a trigger to delete the workload, it:
 * stops the control interface
 * sends a command on the command channel to the workload task to delete the workload